 - Cruel Twist Ending: Not only is it revealed that Woodhouse was killed by Dutch, not because he was on to something big, but because he cut Dutch off in traffic, but the ransom money everyone was fighting over for several episodes turns out to be a suitcase full of dirty incest porn mags, effectively making a lot of the fighting and chaos absolutely pointless.

 - Darker and Edgier: In addition to the Cerebus Syndrome, the comedy manages to be even darker than before.
+Special mention goes to "Waxing Gibbous" and "Gramercy, Halberd!" which effectively delve the series into actual Played Straight horror.

 - Deliberate Values Dissonance/Politically Correct History: Invoked, played with, and discussed repeatedly in-universe, much like the more typical seasons.